Skip to content

 });

 // 3.
-Execute the function logic for get_horoscope
+Execute the get_horoscope function logic

 function getHoroscope(sign: string) {

-return sign + ": You will meet a baby otter next Tuesday.";
+return sign + " Next Tuesday you'll meet a baby otter.";

 }